Reports: Amy Coney Barrett Is Trump’s Supreme Court Nominee

 The 48-year-old judge, who serves on the 7th U.S. Circuit Court of Appeals in Chicago, has been at the top of Trump’s Supreme Court shortlist for some time.
 Many social conservatives were disappointed in 2018 when he nominated Brett Kavanaugh rather than Barrett to fill Antonin Scalia’s seat.

-Trump’s official announcement is set for 5 p.m. on Saturday, but CNN reports: “In conversations with some senior Republican allies on the Hill, the White House is indicating that Barrett is the intended nominee, multiple sources said.”
+CNN reports: “In conversations with some senior Republican allies on the Hill, the White House is indicating that Barrett is the intended nominee, multiple sources said.”

 The Times adds that Trump “met with Judge Barrett at the White House this week and came away impressed with a jurist that leading conservatives told him would be a female Antonin Scalia.”